garageScript/v3/public/articles/ip-request-response-example.md

 Once the application has been loaded into memory, the computer can start reading and executing the application instructions.

-The memory read speed is about `200GB/s` (200 Gigabytes per second), about 130 times faster than the harddrive.
+The memory read speed is about `200GB/s` (200 Gigabytes per second), about 130 times faster than the hard drive.

-So when your computer runs out of memory, your computer will slow to a crawl because it has to read from harddrive which is 130 times slower!
+So when your computer runs out of memory, your computer will slow to a crawl because it has to read from hard drive which is 130 times slower!

 The **CPU** is the brains of the computer.
 Whenever I say the computer can start reading and exectuting the application instructions, I actually meant the CPU can start reading and executing the application instructions.